The solution of the perturbed Tanaka-equation is pathwise unique: Introduction

 \section{Introduction}

-Let $(\Omega,(\F_t)\tgo,\P)$ be a filtered probability space and $B=(B^{(1)},B^{(2)})$ be a two dimensional Brownian motion in the filtration $(\F_t)\tgo$.
-In the simplest form we are interested in the uniqueness of the solution for the following equation
+Let $(\Omega,(\F_t)\tgo,\mathbf P)$ be a filtered probability space and $B=(B^{(1)},B^{(2)})$ be a two-dimensional Brownian motion in the filtration $(\F_t)\tgo$.
+In the simplest form we are interested in the uniqueness of the solution for the following equation:

-where $\lambda\in\real$ is a constant and $\sign$ denotes the signum function taking $-1$ at zero, i.e., $\sign(x)=\I{x>0}-\I{x\leq0}$.
-We call \eqref{eq:XU} the perturbed Tanaka equation and the statement in title reads as follows \begin{theorem} For $\lambda\neq0$ the solution of \eqref{eq:XU} is pathwise unique. \end{theorem}
+where $\lambda\in\real$ is a constant, and $\sign$ denotes the signum function taking $-1$ at zero, that is, $\sign(x)=\I{x>0}-\I{x\leq0}$.
+We call \eqref{eqXU} the perturbed Tanaka equation, and the statement in title reads as follows: \begin{theorem} For $\lambda\neq0$ the solution of \eqref{eqXU} is pathwise unique. \end{theorem}

-Actually we prove a more general statement than Theorem \ref{thm:1}.
-For the sake of fluent composition, we use the term {\em strongly orthogonal } for continuous local martingales whose product is a local martingale, i.e., for $M,N$ if $\q{M,N}=0$.
-We say that {\em $N$ dominates $M$} if for some constant $c>0$ we have $d\q{M}\leq cd\q{N}$.
-In other words there is a process $Q$ (it can be chosen to be predictable) such that $\q{M}_t=\int_0^t Q_s d\q{N}_s$ for all $t\geq 0$ and $\P{\forall s\geq 0,\,0\leq Q_s\leq c}=1$.
-A localized version of this notion, namely {\em $N$ locally dominates $M$}, holds if this $Q$ is locally bounded. \begin{theorem} Let $M,N$ be continuous local martingales in $(\F_t)\tgo$.
+Actually we prove a more general statement than Theorem~\ref{thm1}.
+For the sake of fluent composition, we use the term \textit{strongly orthogonal } for continuous local martingales whose product is a local martingale, that is, for $M,N$ if $\q {M,N}=0$.
+We say that \textit{$N$ dominates $M$} if for some constant $c>0$ we have $d\q {M}\leq cd\q{N}$.
+In\vadjust{\goodbreak} other words there is a process $Q$ (it can be chosen to be predictable) such that $\q{M}_t=\int_0^t Q_s \,d\q{N}_s$ for all $t\geq0$ and $\mathbf{P}(\forall s\geq0, 0\leq Q_s\leq c)=1$.
+A localized version of this notion, namely \textit{$N$ locally dominates $M$}, holds if this $Q$ is locally bounded. \begin{theorem} Let $M,N$ be continuous local martingales in $(\F_t)\tgo$.
 Assume that $M$ and $N$ are strongly orthogonal and $N$ dominates $M$.
 Then, the solution of the equation

 is pathwise unique. \end{theorem}